 If a system does handle rebates, but not every type of rebate can be modelled, some businesses try to restrict the types of rebate that can be negotiated to the ones their core systems can handle.
 This is clearly not helpful to driving the best margins and collaborating with suppliers to get the best deal.

-We have modelled over 90 different types of rebates and retrospective discounts in our DealTrack software — many more (we believe) than any other type of contract management software on the market.
-We have yet to find a deal that cannot be modelled in DealTrack — no matter how creative the terms!
+We have modelled over 90 different types of rebates and retrospective discounts in our rebate management software — many more (we believe) than any other type of contract management software on the market.
+We have yet to find a deal that cannot be modelled in our software — no matter how creative the terms!

 The need for a rebate management system

-After realising that managing rebates was becoming a serious problem for our clients in the building materials sector and large buying groups, we developed a rebate management system: DealTrack.
+After realising that managing rebates was becoming a serious problem for our clients in the building materials sector and large buying groups, we developed a rebate management system.

 - no more missed claims